ga-dc/wdi7-quiz9/readme.md

 Your Answer:
 ```
 Views and models in FE JS are mainly a "separation of concerns" situation.
-Models are where I would add AJAX calls to populate the FE.
+Models are where I would add AJAX calls to populate the FE with data.
 Views are where I would plan to actually build my page on the HTML and then provide the viewing source for that models' AJAX call.

 ```